Employer of Record

 Probation Period

-In Belgium, standard employment contracts do not permit probationary periods, except for student hires, temporary workers, and those employed through temporary agencies.
+In Belgium, standard employment contracts do not permit probationary periods, except in a limited number of cases such as student hires, temporary agency work, and certain specific arrangements.

 13th Month Salary